php-fig/fig-standards/proposed/event-dispatcher-meta.md

 * Returning a sentinel value from the listener (`true` or `false`) to indicate that propagation should terminate.
 * Evolving the Event to be stopped (`withPropagationStopped()`)

-Of those, the first would mandate a mutable Event in at least some cases.
+Of those alternatives, therefore, the first would mandate a mutable Event in at least some cases.
 The second would mandate a mutable Event as the return value was already in use.
-And the third seemed unnecessarily ceremonial and pedantic.
+And the third seemed unnecessarily ceremonial and pedantic as it would entail additional syntax requirements for developers with little added value.

+Additionally, a desired feature was the ability to derive whether or not to stop propagation based on some values collected from the listeners.
+(For example, to stop when one of them has provided a certain value, or after at least three of them have indicated a "reject this request" flag, or similar.)
+While technically possible to implement as an evolvable object, such behavior is intrinsically stateful so would be highly cumbersome for both implementers and users.

 Having listeners return evolvable events also posed a challenge.
 That pattern is not used by any known implementations in PHP or elsewhere.
-It also relies on the listener to remember to return the Event (extra work for the listener author) and to not return some other, new object that might not be fully compatible with later listeners (such as a subclass or superclass of the Event).
+It also relies on the listener to remember to return the Event (additional work for the listener author) and to not return some other, new object that might not be fully compatible with later listeners (such as a subclass or superclass of the Event).

 Immutable events also rely on the event definer to respect the admonition to be immutable.
 Events are, by nature, very loosely designed and the potential for implementers to ignore that part of the spec, even inadvertently, is high.